Liedev/artmin/README.md

 ## What Is Artmin

-A C# database(SQL) first approach project where you could add the following to an event:
+A C# database(SQL) first approach project where you could add an event with the following features:
 1. Notes
 2. TODO
 3. Location